-Once you receive notification that your street closure has been approved by Council, you can start getting the word out to your neighbours.
+Once you receive notification of your Street Meet application, you can start sharing the outcome with your neighbours.

-You will be provided with the Traffic Guidance Scheme and a resident notification template letter to distribute to residents affected by the road closure.
+If you application has been approved, you will be provided with the Traffic Guidance Scheme and a resident notification template letter to distribute to residents affected by the road closure.
 In addition, you may want to do develop your own invitation or flyer.